ChrLipp/starter-template-commandline/readme.md

 # Kotlin Quick Start
-A template for a command line application with the following features
+A template project for a command line application with the following features

 - written in [Kotlin](https://kotlinlang.org/)
 - powered by [Spring Boot](https://spring.io/projects/spring-boot)